19seniman/r2-Testnet-Update/README.md

 ### Private Keys

-Create a `.env` file in the project root with your private keys:
+Create a  nano .env file in the project root with your private keys:

 ```
 PRIVATE_KEY_1=0xyourprivatekeyhere